kolegraves/kolegraves/README.md

 - 👀 I’m interested in ...
 Games, Minatures, and Painting
 - 🌱 I’m currently learning ...
 Cybersecurity @ Uni
 - 💞️ I’m looking to collaborate on ...
 Anything!
 - 📫 How to reach me ...
-My email cizzara@icloud.com
+Through email

 <!---
 kolegraves/kolegraves is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.